Exempt/Non-Exempt: Non-Exempt / Part-time

 - Lifting and transporting of moderately heavy objects, such as boxes, tables, chairs, etc. will be required.

-- Being able to work programs/ events with mid-to-high noise levels such as performances, exhibition openings, festivals, etc.
+- Being able to work programs/ events with mid-to-high noise levels such as performances, exhibition openings, festivals, large groups, crowds, etc.

 Hourly wages breakdown: